 Via simulated exercises based on real world scenarios designed to develop technical and systems knowledge, students will perform authentic tasks and experience the challenges faced by water managers and researchers.
 Comprising coordinated lectures, field visit, practical activities, and workshops led by water industry professionals, this capstone water management course will equip students with the necessary skills for entry into water focused research and industry careers.

 - Semester 1 - 2020

 On successful completion of the course students will be able to:

-5. Apply their skill set and present ideas in a simulated professional workplace scenarios
+5. Apply their skill set and present ideas in simulated professional workplace scenarios.

 The topics to be covered include:

 - Integrated supply strategies for sustainable water supply.